State-Of-The-Art Light & Sound Glasses

 Ultra-bright LEDs create remarkable visual images

 The kaleidoscope of colors (15,625,000 distinct colors - 250 values per color) and patterns will take you along a colorful adventure, producing a new and engaging experience, even to those who have used light and sound for a long time.
-A new age of light and sound glasses is here!
-Come along and explore!

 How They Work

 Color selection is made by a switch on the glasses.
 There are 20 color choices plus the color track option.
 Two of the twenty color selections have different colors in each eye.
-Intensity is controlled by a switch on the glassses, and allows for increase intensity, repeat mode, and reverse direction.
+Intensity is controlled by a switch on the glasses, and allows for increase intensity, repeat mode, and reverse direction.

 When connected to a light and sound system, the power source is off for 1/2 cycle when the lights are in phase.
 The glasses micro-controller moves to low power mode during this time and can operate as slow as 1/4 hertz (4 second cycle, 2 second power-off time).
 During power off times, the switches are not sensed, so at low frequency settings and IN Phase (synchronous) stimulation, switch activations must slow down to be seen.
 A light and sound machine is required to use ColorTrack glasses.